-An audio speaker can have different physical shapes depending on its purpose.
-The component that distributes the audio, the speaker element, is usually cone-shaped but can have other form factors if it should reconstruct high frequencies.
+Compression of dynamic range is often applied in audio systems for restaurants, retail, and similar public environments that play background music at a relatively low volume.
+Apart from making the volume more constant, the compression also makes the quieter parts of the audio more audible over ambient noise.
+6 Speakers A speaker can have different physical shapes depending on its purpose.
+The component that distributes the audio, the speaker driver, is usually cone-shaped but can have other form factors if it should reconstruct high frequencies.
 Some speakers have a very narrow direction of sound in order to achieve a high sound pressure in one direction.
 Others are made to have as wide spread of the sound as possible.
-A speaker's ability to reconstruct audio is dependent on the audio frequency.

-Polar response 6.1

-The polar diagram in Figure 8 shows how different frequencies spread out differently from a generic example speaker, placed in the center of the diagram.
+A speaker's ability to reconstruct audio signal is dependent on the frequency of the audio signal.
+6.1 Polar response The polar diagram in Figure 8 shows how different frequencies spread out differently from a generic example speaker, placed in the center of the diagram.
 It shows that lower frequencies have a wide spread (even behind the speaker, at 180 degrees) while higher frequencies are more directional.